 - Make play-dough.

 Take a few moments to write down a few ideas and add to them each week.
 I’ll bet you are already doing many of these things with your child and that is fantastic!
 In my full-time job as a teacher, I see many children come to school with a tool kit of knowledge that they have learned through interacting with their parents and intentional teachable moments that encouraged them to learn.
+Their parents have spent time with them in play-based learning and expanded their learning through play.

 There are other children who have missed those teachable moments and struggle to catch up in school.
 Just by reading this post, your child is on the road to success because you are looking for ways to encourage their learning.
 I’m proud of you!
 Enjoy the journey of teaching your child new things and setting them up for success!

 Start small.
-Don’t feel like you have to do 37 play based learning activities everyday.
+Don’t feel like you have to do 37 play-based learning activities every day.
 You don’t have to create a new sensory bin every day.
 You also don’t have to go out and buy a bunch of expensive Melissa and Doug toys (even though they are awesome) so that your child has “educational” toys.

-Start simply by washing dishes in the sink with your child and put extra soap in the sink so they can explore bubbles and foam.
+Start simply by washing dishes in the sink with your child and put some extra soap in the sink so they can explore bubbles and foam.

-Start by folding socks together and looking for the pairs or matching colors and shapes and sizes.
+Start by folding socks together and looking for the pairs of matching colors and shapes and sizes.
 Once they’re folded, have a sock party and see who can throw the most folded socks into the laundry basket.

-Start by playing cars and counting the blue ones or how many are parked in one section of your play area.
+Start by playing with cars and counting the blue ones or how many are parked in one section of your play area.
 Which car goes the fastest and which one goes the slowest.

 You’ve got this!
 Make it fun.
+Get your free play-based learning idea list here!

 If you know a mom who would like these ideas, please share this with her.
 Thanks for Pinning it for later or sharing it on Facebook!